 Photographs and Paintings | A visual journey through Chios’ maritime past, featuring photographs and paintings of ships, sailors, and seascapes. |

-- Opening Hours: The museum is open from Monday to Saturday, 9:00 – 14:00.
-It is closed on Sundays.
+- Opening Hours: Monday to Saturday, 9:00 AM – 2:00 PM (Closed Sundays)

 For more information, visit the official website of the museum or contact them directly at chiosnauticalmuseum.gr